Ibn Qayyim al-Jawziyya: Jurisprudence

-Like his teacher Ibn Taymiyyah, Ibn Qayyim, supported broad powers for the state and prosecution.
+Like his teacher Ibn Taymiyya, Ibn Qayyim, supported broad powers for the state and prosecution.
 He argued, for example, "that it was often right to punish someone of lowly status" who alleged improper behavior by someone "more respectable."

 Ibn Qayyim "formulated evidential theories" that made judges "less reliant than ever before on the oral testimony."
 One example was the establishment of a child's paternity by experts scrutinizing the faces of "a child and its alleged father for similarities".
 Another was in determining impotence.
 If a woman sought a divorce on the grounds of her husband's impotence and her husband contested the claim, a judge might obtain a sample of the husband's ejaculate.
 According to Ibn Qayyim "only genuine semen left a white residue when boiled".

 In interrogating the accused, Ibn Qayyim believed that testimony could be beaten out of suspects if they were "disreputable".
 This was in contrast to the majority of Islamic jurists who had always acknowledged "that alleged sinners were entitled to remain silent if accused."
 Attorney and author Sadakat Kadri states that, "as a matter of straightforward history, torture had originally been forbidden by Islamic jurisprudence."
 Ibn Qayyim however, believed that "the Prophet Muhammad, the Rightly Guided Caliphs, and other Companions" would have supported his position.